 Preferred agents are agents that you select to handle interactions based on characteristics you determine, such as skill level, responsibility, or customer relationships.
 For example, route interactions to agents with higher levels of product knowledge, with historical information about a case, or who are responsible for a particular account.

 Preferred agent routing enables you to first route interactions to a designated pool of these preferred agents.
 If no preferred agents are available based on your configuration rules, Genesys Cloud routes the interaction to a wider pool of agents.

 In Genesys Cloud, you can specify preferred agent routing behavior as you set up queue configuration.
 You can create up to six rings to expand the selection pool gradually when Genesys Cloud does not find a match on a previous ring.
 For each ring, you can also route interactions to all preferred agents for a specific length of time.
 For more information, see Create and configure queues.
-In Architect, you can create up to 20 preferred agent and agent score pair collections that support up to 20 agent score pairs.
+In Architect, you can create collections that support up to 20 agent score pairs.
 For more information, see Transfer to ACD action.

 Agent scores allow you to specify the priority of preferred agents.
 If for example, you have agents that you prefer most, set their scores higher, and set backup agents lower.
 If you don’t have a preference, set the score to 100.
 For more information, see Set up preferred agents and scores in Architect.